jbaans/iothermostat/README.md

-## IOThermostat - Independent Open-source Thermostat

-# IMPORTANT: EXPERIMENTAL BRANCH
+## IMPORTANT: EXPERIMENTAL BRANCH

 <pre>This branch is not intended for regular use, only for experimental use and development!
 This branch may be non-functional!
 Please check out the default branch instead.</pre>

+## IOThermostat - Independent Open-source Thermostat

 Built for the HestiaPi Touch system with high security in mind, see: https://hestiapi.com/